dankelley/oceanography/README.md

-This is a *very* preliminary attempt at a library for oceanographic analysis using the Julia language.
+This repository holds some tests that might shed light on the utility and practicality of creating a Julia package for oceanographic analysis.